AlexArcPy/intern-wiki/Using-Intern-with-Grunt.md

 ## Task Options

-Options available when running Intern using Grunt are the same as the [options available when running Intern directly from the command-line](Running-Tests), plus the following additional options:
+Options available when running Intern using Grunt are the same as the [[options available when running Intern directly from the command-line|Running Intern]], plus the following additional options:

 <table>
 <tr>